angconsorte/power_bi_project/README.md

-# Data Jobs Dashboard with Power BI
+# Creating and Analyzing Dashboards with Power BI

-This is a guided project that demonstrates the creation of a Power BI dashboard designed to provide valuable insights into the 2024 data job market.
+This is a guided project that demonstrates the creation and analysis of a Power BI dashboard designed to provide valuable insights into the 2024 data job market.
 This dashboard solves the problem of scattered job data by providing a centralized platform to explore job market trends, compensation, and job counts.

 ## Key Features:
 - **Data Transformation (ETL) with Power Query**: Data was cleaned, shaped, and prepared for analysis, handling missing values, changing data types, and creating new calculated columns.